UPPMAX/naiss_intro_python/docs/sessions/files.md

 Then do:

-- Exercise 13.11.1
+## Exercise 2.1: question 13.11.1

-!!! question "13.11.1"

 Create a script that reads a file and writes out a new file with the lines in reversed order
 (i.e. the first line in the old file becomes the last one in the new file.)

 ???- question "Answer"